 Biodegradability refers to the ease with which a material breaks down under natural conditions (without any extra human input).
 Although sunlight harms ABS’s physical properties and moisture degrades PETG’s internal chemistry, they both persist beyond that degradation.
 Neither material can be considered biodegradable.

-What Are the Mutual Alternatives to the ABS and PETG?
+Mutual Alternatives to ABS and PETG

 Two mutual alternatives to ABS and PETG are:

-• Nylon
+- Nylon

-• Polycarbonate
+- Polycarbonate

 Both are all used in fused deposition modeling (FDM) 3D printers and have relatively good impact resistance similar to ABS and PETG.

-What Are the Similarities Between ABS and PETG?
+Similarities Between ABS and PETG

-1. Both are non-biodegradable.
+- Both are non-biodegradable.

-2. They are both susceptible to moisture (though to different degrees).
+- They are both susceptible to moisture (though to different degrees).

-3. Both are used in printers that print at high temperatures.
+- Both are used in printers that print at high temperatures.

-4. ABS and PETG are both recyclable.
+- ABS and PETG are both recyclable.

-What Are Other Comparisons for ABS Besides PETG?
+What Are Other Comparisons for ABS Besides PETG

-2. ABS vs. ASA: Both ABS and ASA (Acrylonitrile Styrene-Acrylate), are used in high-strength applications.
+- ABS vs. ASA: Both ABS and ASA (Acrylonitrile Styrene-Acrylate), are used in high-strength applications.
 ASA is more expensive than ABS.
 The properties offered by ASA are superior, however, whether it has to do with the impact resistance, toughness, reaction to UV radiation, or ease of use.

-What Are the Other Comparisons for PETG Besides ABS?
+Other Comparisons for PETG Besides ABS

-1. PETG vs. PET: PETG was created by replacing the glycol molecule in PET with a larger monomer.
+- PETG vs. PET: PETG was created by replacing the glycol molecule in PET with a larger monomer.
 PETG has better shock resistance and can handle higher temperatures than its predecessor.
 Whereas PET has a higher working temperature and remains more rigid, PETG has better impact resistance and flexibility characteristics.

-2. PETG vs. TPU: PETG is tougher but less flexible than TPU (thermoplastic polyurethane).
+- PETG vs. TPU: PETG is tougher but less flexible than TPU (thermoplastic polyurethane).
 TPU can adhere to cooler printing beds than PETG.
 The bed temperature should be somewhere between 40 °C and 60 °C. PETG, on the other hand, needs about 60 °C to 80 °C.

 Summary

-Xometry offers a full range of 3D printing services for your project needs.
-Visit our Instant Quote Engine to get a free, no-obligation quote in minutes.
+Xometry offers a full range of 3D printing services, including ABS 3D printing, for your project needs.
+Get your instant quote today.

 Disclaimer